Mediterranean Chicken Zucchini Bake

 Why You’ll Love This Mediterranean Chicken Zucchini Bake Recipe?

 Look, I know the internet is full of “easy” dinners.
 Most of them involve 45 minutes of prep, a blender, and a second mortgage for the ingredients.
 This is not that.
+This is:

-• One pan.
+– One pan.

-• No stovetop nonsense.
+– No stovetop nonsense.

-• 15-ish minutes of actual effort, max.
+– 15-ish minutes of actual effort, max.

-And yet—it tastes like something you might order at one of those places with overpriced small plates and ambient music.
+And yet, it tastes like something you might order at one of those places with overpriced small plates and ambient music.
 The kind of thing where everyone at the table keeps saying, “Wait… you made this?”

-It’s perfect for nights when your brain feels fried but you still want to feed yourself something decent.
-And it makes excellent leftovers—if you manage to have any.
+It’s perfect for nights when your brain feels fried, but you still want to feed yourself something decent.
+And it makes excellent leftovers, if you manage to have any.

 Ingredient Notes: